ITB Approval Timelines - Challenges and Opportunities

 You May Also Be Interested In...

-Opinion: Part 3: Navigating New Frontiers: The Challenge of Integrating Canada’s ITB Policy with Infrastructure Defence Procurements
+Opinion: Part 3: Potential Challenges of Applying the ITB Policy to Infrastructure Procurements

 Part 3 of NyRad’s 5 part series focuses specifically on the leading challenges associated with applying the ITB policy on infrastructure procurements.